 The estate had multi-terraced gardens that overlooked Paris and two dwellings on the property.
 The main building had two wings on either side.
 Each wing ended with a “‘belvedere’ ornamented by stone balustrades, and supported by Tuscan columns.
 In the right wing was a salon, with statues and busts.”
 The smaller of the two buildings was known as petit hotel and that is where Franklin eventually resided.
 It is also the spot where the inventive Franklin placed the first lightning conductor in France.

 While living in Passy, he also conducted several other experiments.
-These involved Charles Deslon, a disciple of the German doctor Franz Mesmer, who believed in an invisible, natural force exerted by animals that he called animal magnetism.
+These involved Charles Deslon, a disciple of the German doctor Franz Mesmer, who believed in an invisible, natural force exerted by humans that he called animal magnetism.
 In fact, Deslon used this animal magnetism upon Franklin “as well as upon the members of his family, who, notwithstanding … were ladies in delicate health, [but they] were found quite insensible to the whole ceremonial of magnetism.”

 There were more than just experiments happening with Benjamin Franklin living in Passy.
 That was because his house at Passy also contained a printing press.
 The idea for the press likely occurred because Franklin wanted to print government documents and legal blanks.
 Eventually, he also began printing limited or small numbers (a dozen to fifteen copies) of his essays and satires.
 The nineteenth-century American author, historian, and Unitarian minister, Edward Everett Hale, noted other things that were printed: